rajin/rajin_code/README.md

 The code can only calibrate 1 ARC spectra when running.
 Therefore it would be good idea to select all images (science, flats, etc) to be calibrated by that ARC and paste all of them (along with the ARC) in a folder.
+The code NEEDS to have an ARC file inside the folder where it is running to run.
+In the eventuality that you want to use an already calibrated ARC file for your data, paste both the ARC fits file along with the iraf database folder containing the caliubrated information.
 Also put the code inside the directory where the images are, to run it.
 The code has the ability to create a master flat and use it to to flat-fielding of the data but for safety, if there are flats, the code will create 2 sets of data: 1 where flat-fielding is done and the other where no flat fielding is